bqi343/cp-notebook/Implementations/00 - Contest/README.md

 ## IDE

-The list only the ones I have actually used.
+The list contains only the ones I have actually used.

 ### Actual